taliajmallo/rpgs/campaigns/Triplets/Jasskia/charsheet.md

 have taken any damage, you must cast a spell or use an ability that heals hit points.
 Also, you cannot perform a coup de grace.
-You gain the ability to lay on hands, as the paladin ability, using your curse level (1/2 character level via VMC, +5 at character level 11) as your paladin level.
+You gain the ability to lay on hands, as the paladin ability, using your curse level (1/2 character level) as your paladin level.
 - At 5th curse level, you gain a mercy, as the paladin ability.
 - At 10th curse level, you gain a second mercy, and can exchange your first mercy for a different one.